 Bare has also had a very extensive and successful career as a television director, helming nearly every episode of Green Acres from 1965-71.
 His other television credits include The Joe Palooka Story (for which he also served as producer), Colt .45, Sugarfoot, Broken Arrow, Lawman, 77 Sunset Strip, Maverick, The Islanders, The Donna Reed Show, Route 66, Twilight Zone, The Virginian, Petticoat Junction, and Lassie.

-An early Guild member, joining in 1945, Bare won the DGA Television Award in 1959 for the 77 Sunset Strip episode “All Our Yesterdays.”
+A Guild member for 70 years after joining in 1945, Bare won the DGA Award in 1958 for Outstanding Achievement in Television for the 77 Sunset Strip episode “All Our Yesterdays.”